sakhtar-git/robotframework-ui-tests/README.md

 	2) pip install --upgrade robotframework-seleniumlibrary

-The automation framework designed to support web UI test is strtured as follows:
+The automation framework designed to support web UI test is structured as follows:
 ```
      |-- resources
            |- keywords